johnsie/Guides/Design-Patterns.md

 It's probably a good idea to learn these before jumping into design patterns

-**Single Responisibility** - Any particular  class should just have a single reason to change.
+**Single Responsibility** - Any particular  class should just have a single reason to change.
 A class should only have one type of job to do

 An example is that if one class could be used to manage entries in a list (add/remove).
 Then a second class would be created to be repsonsible for giving that list persistence.
 This would prevent one class having to have too many responsibilities.